 [While most of my short stories will be published in their entirety on this blog, the rest of this story is exclusive to members of my mailing list.

-Sign up below to read the rest of this story.]
+Sign up below to read the rest of this story AND get access to my entire short story collection.]